jeffgbutler/CarvelWorkshop/ytt/README.md

 --- #@ namespace(ns)
 ```

-The template is the same execpt for the end where we specify a for loop.
+The template is the same except for the end where we specify a for loop.
 We also change the input file to look like this:

 ```yaml
 namespaces: